alyssaraine03-a11y/alyssa-lis624/README.md

 to open your webpage you made, say 'sudo nano index.html' now you can use any html you know to make a webpage!! to open webpage, http://35.223.130.84/
+## 3/7/26 installed tmux ##
+used 'apt search tmux', 'sudo apt install tmux', and 'tmux' to open new window.